dx9674hnxw-spec/at2-bridge/README.us.md

-Application web auto-hébergée (Docker) pour piloter une radio bidirectionnelle **Alervites/Baofeng AT2** depuis un serveur Linux, ou directement depuis le navigateur en BLE local — canaux, réglages appareil, messagerie hors-réseau (texte/image/voix), PTT temps réel, position/SOS, authentification.
+Self-hosted web application (Docker) for controlling an Alervites/Baofeng AT2 two-way radio from a Linux server or directly from a browser via local BLE—channels, device settings, off-network messaging (text/image/voice), real-time PTT, location/SOS, and authentication.

 > [!WARNING]
-> **Projet communautaire non affilié à Baofeng/Alervites.** Protocole reconstitué par rétro-ingénierie.
-Aucune garantie de compatibilité totale — teste prudemment.
+> **Community project not affiliated with Baofeng/Alervites.** Protocol reconstructed through reverse engineering.
+No guarantee of full compatibility—test with caution.

-## Fonctionnalités
+## Features

 > [!TIP]
->###  Implémenté et testé (sans radio)
+>###  Implemented and tested (without radio)
 >
->- **Codec de trame** — Encodage/décodage `AA55 [LEN] [PAYLOAD] [CRC16] 77EE`, CRC16-CCITT (init `0x1234`, poly `0x1021`).
+>- **Frame codec** — Encoding/decoding `AA55 [LEN] [PAYLOAD] [CRC16] 77EE`, CRC16-CCITT (init `0x1234`, poly `0x1021`).
->- **Codec de canal** — Enregistrements 24 octets (fréquences, tons CTCSS/DCS, bande passante, puissance), round-trip testé.
+>- **Channel codec** — 24-byte records (frequencies, CTCSS/DCS tones, bandwidth, power), round-trip tested.
->- **Codec AMR-NB (voix)** — Binding ctypes vers `libopencore-amrnb` réel, round-trip encode/decode validé.
+>- **AMR-NB (voice) codec** — ctypes binding to the actual `libopencore-amrnb`, round-trip encoding/decoding validated.
->- **Chunking PTT temps réel** — Paquets vocaux (5 trames AMR/paquet, cadencement 100ms), format confirmé par le code source de référence.
+>- **Real-time PTT chunking** — Voice packets (5 AMR frames per packet, 100 ms timing), format confirmed by the reference source code.
->- **Messagerie texte/voix/image (construction + décodage + réassemblage)** — Les trois formats hors-réseau portés depuis `At2OfflineMessageCodec.kt` ; round-trip testé pour les trois types, y compris messages concurrents entrelacés et chunks orphelins.
+>- **Text/voice/image messaging (construction + decoding + reassembly)** — The three off-network formats ported from `At2OfflineMessageCodec.kt`; round-trip testing performed for all three types, including interleaved concurrent messages and orphaned chunks.
->- **Backend FastAPI** — 32 routes HTTP + 4 WebSocket, toutes s'importent et répondent.
+>- **FastAPI Backend** — 32 HTTP routes + 4 WebSockets, all of which import and respond.
->- **Authentification** — Token HMAC signé, activable/désactivable via variable d'environnement, testée (émission, vérification, expiration, altération de signature).
+>- **Authentication** — Signed HMAC token, enabled/disabled via environment variable, tested (issuance, verification, expiration, signature tampering).
->- **Gestion d'erreurs propre** — `RuntimeError` (ex: pas de connexion active) renvoyées en HTTP 409 clair ; toute autre erreur inattendue loggée en entier côté serveur mais sans traceback exposé au client.
+>- **Clean error handling** — `RuntimeError` (e.g., no active connection) returned as a plain HTTP 409; all other unexpected errors are logged in full on the server side but without exposing the traceback to the client.
->- **Stockage local** (noms de canaux, appareils connus) — Persistance JSON testée, y compris l'enregistrement automatique d'un appareil à la connexion série.
+>- **Local storage** (channel names, known devices) — JSON persistence tested, including automatic registration of a device upon serial connection.
->- **33 tests unitaires** — `app/tests/test_protocol.py`.
+>- **33 unit tests** — `app/tests/test_protocol.py`.

 > [!WARNING]
->###  Implémenté mais non testé (nécessite la radio)
+>###  Implemented but not tested (requires radio)
 >
->- **Lecture/écriture des canaux** (USB série et BLE) — jamais envoyé à une radio réelle.
+>- **Channel read/write** (USB serial and BLE) — never sent to an actual radio.
->- **Lecture groupée des 30 canaux (codeplug)** — commande déduite par symétrie, non observée sur trafic réel.
+>- **Batch read of all 30 channels (codeplug)** — command inferred by symmetry; not observed in actual traffic.
->- **Réglages appareil** (volume/squelch/VOX) — seuls réglages câblés à ce jour ; jamais vérifiés sur radio.
+>- **Device settings** (volume/squelch/VOX) — the only settings hard-coded to date; never verified on a radio.
->- **Envoi de messages texte/voix/image hors-réseau** — format testé unitairement, jamais émis vers une radio.
+>- **Sending text/voice/image messages outside the network** — format tested in unit tests, never transmitted to a radio.
->- **Réception de messages hors-réseau** — décodage + WebSocket (`/ws/messages`) + affichage dans le fil de discussion entièrement câblés côté client, jamais reçu de vraie trame radio ; lecture audio des messages vocaux reçus non implémentée (affichage texte uniquement pour l'instant).
+>- **Receiving off-network messages** — decoding + WebSocket (`/ws/messages`) + display in the chat feed are fully implemented on the client side; no actual radio frames have ever been received; audio playback of received voice messages not implemented (text display only for now).
->- **PTT temps réel (voix)** — capture micro → 8kHz mono → AMR-NB → trames radio, chaîne complète jamais testée avec une radio en face.
+>- **Real-time PTT (voice)** — microphone capture → 8 kHz mono → AMR-NB → radio frames; full chain never tested with a radio on the other end.
->- **Position/SOS** — repose sur le canal de messagerie texte (pas de type structuré dédié), jamais émis en conditions réelles.
+>- **Location/SOS** — relies on the text messaging channel (no dedicated structured type); never transmitted under real-world conditions.
->- **Mode BLE local (Web Bluetooth)** — port JS minimal (canal, texte), jamais connecté à une radio réelle.
+>- **Local BLE mode (Web Bluetooth)** — minimal JS port (channel, text); never connected to an actual radio.
->- **Reconnexion aux appareils connus** — persistance fonctionnelle, reconnexion réelle non testée.
+>- **Reconnection to known devices** — functional persistence; actual reconnection not tested.
->- **Formulaire de connexion (auth frontend)** — flux complet testé côté API (login, token, 401, session expirée), jamais utilisé via l'interface réelle en conditions de terrain.
+>- **Login form (frontend auth)** — full flow tested on the API side (login, token, 401, expired session), never used via the actual interface in field conditions.

 > [!CAUTION]
->###  Non implémenté / Roadmap
+>###  Not implemented / Roadmap
 >
->- **Réglages avancés** (sensibilité VOX, temporisation TX, inhibition TX, réduction de bruit, tonalité de confirmation, nom d'appareil, Smart Link) — commandes déjà présentes dans `app/protocol/commands.py` (portées du protocole réel) mais volontairement non exposées à l'UI pour l'instant.
+>- **Advanced Settings** (VOX sensitivity, TX delay, TX inhibit, noise reduction, confirmation tone, device name, Smart Link) — commands already present in `app/protocol/commands.py` (part of the actual protocol) but intentionally not exposed to the UI at this time.
->- **Lecture audio des messages vocaux reçus** — le message arrive et s'affiche, mais aucun lecteur audio n'est encore branché côté navigateur.
+>- **Audio playback of received voice messages** — the message arrives and is displayed, but no audio player is yet connected on the browser side.
->- **Type de message structuré "Position"** — actuellement du texte formaté, pas le format natif observé dans l'app Ola Radio.
+>- **“Position” structured message type** — currently formatted text, not the native format seen in the Ola Radio app.
->- **Gestion simultanée de plusieurs radios** — une seule connexion active à la fois côté serveur.
+>- **Simultaneous management of multiple radios** — only one active connection at a time on the server side.
->- **Flux vidéo / photos périodiques** — non implémenté ; débit du protocole (≈330 o/s messagerie, 4,8 kbps PTT) rend une vraie vidéo irréaliste.
+>- **Periodic video/photo streams** — not implemented; the protocol’s throughput (≈330 messages/s, 4.8 kbps PTT) makes true video unrealistic.
->- **Nettoyage des messages partiels abandonnés** — l'assembleur de messages entrants n'a pas de timeout si une transmission est interrompue en cours de route.
+>- **Cleaning up abandoned partial messages** — the incoming message assembler has no timeout if a transmission is interrupted midway.

 ## Architecture